apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 The slow performance of `rename()` surfaces during the commit phase of work, including

-* The MapReduce FileOutputCommitter.
+* The MapReduce `FileOutputCommitter`.
-* DistCp's rename after copy operation.
+* DistCp's rename-after-copy operation.
+* The `hdfs fs -rm` command renaming the file under `.Trash` rather than deleting it.
+Use `-skipTrash` to eliminate that step.

-Both these operations can be significantly slower when S3 is the destination compared to HDFS or other "real" filesystem.
+These operations can be significantly slower when S3 is the destination compared to HDFS or other "real" filesystem.

 *Improving S3 load-balancing behavior*